Laniel, Quebec

 Laniel is also a hamlet located within this territory at the outflow of Lake Kipawa where Route 101 crosses the Kipawa River.
 It was named in honour of priest Armand Laniel (1866-1928).
+The hamlet used to have a post office that opened in 1934.

+In addition to the namesake hamlet, the territory also includes the hamlet of Baie-Dorval (46°59′03″N 79°14′23″W).
+This hamlet, located on Dorval Bay of Lake Kipawa, was founded in the early 20th century and originally called Baie-Stenhouse, after a forestry entrepreneur in the region.
+Both the bay and hamlet were renamed in 1989, to honour the first settler family that settled on the bay in 1922.

 Until 2005, Laniel and Lacs-du-Témiscamingue unorganized territories were part of the Rivière-Kipawa unorganized territory.